datumbox/VernamVeil/README.md

 VernamVeil includes helper tools to make working with key stream functions easier:

-- `generate_polynomial_fx`: Quickly create deterministic polynomial-based `fx` functions for testing or experimentation.
+- `generate_default_fx`: Quickly create deterministic `fx` functions for testing or experimentation.
 Supports both scalar and vectorised (NumPy) modes.
 - `check_fx_sanity`: Run basic sanity checks on your custom `fx` to ensure it produces diverse, seed-sensitive, and well-bounded outputs.

 These utilities help you prototype and validate your own key stream functions before using them in encryption.